 What’s more, many older pet owners report feeling happier after adopting pets.
 Pets for older people can even lessen the symptoms of depression and reduce anxiety.
 Owning a pet dog can boost health in more ways than one.
 Dogs motivate you to get out for a walk in the fresh air, which can work wonders for both physical and mental health.

 So what are the best pets for older people to own?
 We’ll go through some of the most popular pets in the UK, starting with the nation’s favourite pets.

 Lots of birds are very intelligent.
-Budgies and parakeets are a very popular option, thanks to their beautiful colouring, sweet-sounding chirp and ability to talk!
+Budgies and parakeets are a very popular option, thanks to their beautiful colouring, sweet-sounding chirp, and ability to talk!
 Budgies are very social animals so you’re best off buying them in a pair.
 Lone budgies can thrive as pets as long as they get lots of play and interaction with their owner.
-They’ll need a fairly large cage, around 39 x 20 x 32 inches for two budgies according to expert recommendations.
+They’ll need a fairly large cage: experts recommend around 39 x 20 x 32 inches for two budgies.

 4. Guinea Pigs

 Guinea pigs make great first pets for children, but they can also be great pets for older people too.
 They’re relatively easy to care for and have lots of personality.
 Did you know they make purring sounds like cats?
 Similarly to birds, guinea pigs are very social and will need to be kept in pairs, usually one neutered male and one female, or two females.
 You’ll need to clean their cage fully once a week, with spot cleans every day.
 They can form strong bonds with owners, making them great low-maintenance pets for older people.